 CUET Chemistry Important Topics and Weightage: The National Testing Agency will conduct CUET exam for UG admissions across India.
 Candidates aspiring to pursue Chemistry related courses had to select Chemistry as their domain subject while filling out the CUET application form.
 Candidates preparing for CUET Chemistry exam must prepare based on the CUET Chemistry important topics and chapter-wise weightage.

-Candidates planning to take the CUET 2026 for Chemistry admission can focus on the important topics and chapter weightage while preparing.
-Read this article by Shiksha to know the CUET Chemistry important topics and chapter wise weightage for a holistic preparation approach.
+Candidates planning to take the CUET 2026 for Chemistry admission can read this article by Shiksha to know the CUET Chemistry important topics and chapter wise weightage for a holistic preparation approach.
+National Testing Agency will conduct Common University Entrance Test between May 11 and May 31, 2026.
+The CUET Chemistry exam will be scheduled on multiple days and slots in Computer Based Test mode.

 - CUET Chemistry Exam Pattern 2026